Lufkin, Texas: Timber boom 1890-1920

+KKK in Lufkin 1920s-2000s

+By the 1920s the Knights of the Ku Klux Klan has established Klavern No. 16 or Angelina Klan of Lufkin.
+By September 1922 over 1000 klansmen gathered in public in front of 5000 spectators in an initiation ceremony.
+Women and children ("Junior KKK") members were celebrated.
+Large parades for the Klan were held throughout the 1920s.

+In the 1920's the KKK pursued certain individuals accusing them of selling liquor sometimes tarring and feathering them.

+In the 60's an interracial blues band was chased out of town by the KKK.

+1966 a large KKK rally was held just outside of Lufkin,Texas.

+In 1984 the KKK met at the Lufkin Civic Center.
+Representative Charlie Wilson tried to prevent this meeting.

+In 2008 the KKK planned a rally in Lufkin at an undisclosed location.

+In 2009, KKK flyers were found in driveways across Lufkin.

+Bonnie and Clyde Robbery 1932

+In May 1932, Clyde Barrow and Bonnie Parker robbed a gas station in Lufkin and stole a car with a child sleeping in the backseat.

-Golden era of expansion
+Golden era of expansion 1938-1945

 The golden era of expansion occurred between 1938 and 1945.
 In the late 1930s, two of the principal industries in Lufkin, the Southland Paper Mill, later known as Abitibi Bowater Inc. which closed in 2007, and Texas Foundries opened.
 These companies provided much of Lufkin's industrial growth.
 The largest industrial employer was Lufkin Foundry and Machine Company, later known as Lufkin Industries; it ceased operations in 2018.

+From 1943-1945 Lufkin was home to three WWII POW camps and held up to 300 German prisoners who worked for Southland Paper.

+School Integration 1970

+Before 1970, Lufkin schools were segregated with separate schools for different races.
+After a series of court challenges started in 1964 were resolved, in 1970 the LISD was integrated.
+A federal court order in place from 1970-2000 enforced integration.

 Cultural expansion

 In early Lufkin history, most daily life revolved around churches, schools, and sports activities, but this began to change between 1965 and 1983, when Lufkin began a cultural expansion.
 Improvements included the Kurth Memorial Library, new museums, a civic center, Angelina College, a new federal building, a country club, municipal and city parks, two shopping malls, and the Lufkin Independent School District.
 Lufkin celebrated its centennial in 1982.

 Recent history

 Debris from the Space Shuttle Columbia disaster fell over the Lufkin area on February 1, 2003.

 A Little League Baseball team from Lufkin, locally known as the Thundering 13, won the U.S. Championship at the 2017 Little League World Series in Williamsport, Pennsylvania.
 There have been many community tributes to the team.

+Lufkin has battled a methamphetamine crisis for several years.
+Methamphetamine production distribution, and usage have been major issues.